Connecticut Sun vs. Minnesota Lynx: Betting Trends, Record ATS, Home/Road Splits

 Sun Season Stats

-- With a 36.3% three-point percentage this season, the Sun are third-best in the WNBA.
-They rank sixth in the league by sinking 7.2 treys per contest.
+- This season, the Sun are sinking 7 treys per game (seventh-ranked in WNBA) and are shooting 35.6% (fifth-ranked) from three-point land.

-- Connecticut has been shining when it comes to defending against three-point shooting this year, ranking second-best in the WNBA in three-pointers allowed per game (6.6) and best in three-point percentage allowed (31.2%).
+- Connecticut is playing well when it comes to defending against three-pointers, as it ranks second-best in the league in treys allowed (6.6 per game) and best in three-point percentage allowed (31.3%).

 Ready to put your picks to the test?
 Use code GNPLAY at this link to get a bonus offer for new players at BetMGM.